Last updated on December 18th, 2020

 Maumere is the city furthest east of the island and is most likely to be the first or last stop on your Flores Indonesia itinerary.

-Most travelers only spend a night here where they meet up with their private driver and then continue to their next destination.
+Most travelers only spend a night here, where they meet up with their private driver and then continue to their next destination.

-There is also an airport in Maumere so you can fly out of Flores Island from either here or Ende.
+There is also an airport in Maumere, so you can book a flight from either here or Ende.

 As with Ruteng, I’d heard that Maumere doesn’t have any remarkable attractions that make it a must-see.
 On top of this, I’d already included Riung in my Flores itinerary, so my days were limited.